At Podymos we believe in sharing knowledge so that everyone can

-People often think that the way their website looks is the most important aspect in whether or not it will perform well, but this isn’t actually the case.
+People often think that the way their website looks is the most important aspect of whether or not it will perform well, but this isn’t actually the case.
 Yes, having a clean, modern-looking website that is in line with your brand guidelines is important, but if it doesn’t provide a great experience for the user, you may be left with a beautiful site that doesn’t actually help you to achieve your targets.

 Website conversion is when a user completes an action on your site that helps you achieve your business goals, this might include buying a product or filling in a contact form, or possibly downloading a PDF that requires them to provide their contact details.
 These are the actions that you should be tracking the success of your site on.